 Empa is the research institute for materials science and technology of the ETH Domain and conducts cutting-edge research for the benefit of industry and the well-being of society.

-For further information about the position please contact Dr. Peter Zolliker email@example.com or Dr. Markus Rüggeberg firstname.lastname@example.org and visit our websites www.empa.ch/web/s405 and Empa-Video
+For further information about the position please contact Thijs Defraeye, email@example.com and visit our websites www.empa.ch/web/s401 and Empa-Video

-We look forward to receiving your online application including a letter of motivation, CV, diplomas with transcripts and contact details of two referees.
+We look forward to receiving your online application, including all following documents: (1) a letter of motivation, (2) CV including publications and presentations, (3) diplomas with transcripts, and (4) contact details of two referees.
 Please upload the requested documents through our webpage.
 Applications via email will not be considered.

 |Job location||Ueberlandstrasse 129 , CH-8600 Dübendorf|

 |Ämnen||Biomedicinsk teknik, Biomedicin, Teknisk fysik, Datafysik, Strömningsmekanik |